mamedev/mame/docs/source/initialsetup/compilingmame.rst

 -----------

 You'll need a few prerequisites to get started.
 Make sure you're on macOS 10.14 Mavericks or later.
-You will need SDL2 2.0.4 or later for OS X.
+You will need SDL2 2.0.4 or later for macOS.

 * Install **Xcode** from the Mac App Store
 * Launch **Xcode**.
 It will download a few additional prerequisites.
 Let this run through before proceeding.